Vyral/base-template/_posts/2020-02-28-what-to-consider-when-moving-to-central-texas.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>There are many things to think about before moving to a new area—what should you consider before moving to Central Texas?</em></p>
+*There are many things to think about before moving to a new area—what should you consider before moving to Central Texas?*

 What should you consider before moving to Fort Hood and the surrounding areas?&nbsp;

-I moved to Fort Hood in 2005, and a couple of things I really thought about before deciding to plant roots in central Texas were affordability and whether this is a good area to raise my family in, with great schools and amenities.
+I moved to Fort Hood in 2005, and a couple of things I really thought about before deciding to plant roots in Central Texas were affordability and whether this is a good area to raise my family in, with great schools and amenities.

 The answer is that **Fort Hood has great amenities and plenty to do\!** Austin is about an hour’s drive away, Dallas is within two and a half hours, and Houston is about three hours away.
 You can get to many different events, sports, and concerts for a day trip.